Hongweihuo-Lab/Heur-GED/README.md

 ## What is it?
 Heur-GED is an anytime algorithm for graph edit distance (GED) computation.
-It employs the expanded branch edit distance as the heuristic estimation in the tree-based algorithm for the GED computation.
+It employs the expanded branch edit distance (BED+) as the heuristic estimation in the tree-based algorithm for the GED computation.
 Adopting the anytime algorithm framework, Heur-GED can fast seek an initial suboptimal solution of GED and then output a sequence of imporved solutions when reaching the maximum running time.